- Article 1: Purpose

 Section 9.
 Evaluation of University of Maine administrators.
 The Faculty Senate, acting through the Executive Committee chaired by the President of Faculty Senate, shall conduct faculty evaluations of UMaine administrators, in consultation with the President of the University.

-1. Each college shall have at least four Senators except colleges with fewer than 10 faculty, which shall have two Senators.
+- Each college shall have at least four Senators except colleges with fewer than 10 faculty, which shall have two Senators.
 Faculty senators will be distributed across the colleges so that one Senator will be elected for each ten full time faculty members, rounded upward.
-The Maine Business School and the Honors College are hereby formally recognized as colleges.
+A college may voluntarily choose to appoint or elect fewer than their allotted number of senators.
+The University of Maine at Machias, The Maine Business School and the Honors College are hereby formally recognized as colleges for the purposes of Senate representation.

-2. For purposes of apportionment, full-time members of each college shall be designated by the dean of that college.
-The criteria used will be subject to approval of the Senate.
-Each February, the deans of various colleges shall send the Senate Secretary a list of full-time faculty.
-Using the above rules, the Secretary, subject to the approval of the Executive Committee of the Senate, shall determine the number of faculty representatives to the Senate to which each college is entitled and shall so inform the deans.
+- For purposes of apportionment, the number of full-time members of each college shall be determined by the dean of that college in consultation with the sitting president of the Faculty Senate.
+Each February, the deans of various colleges shall send the Senate administrative assistant a list of full-time faculty.
+Using the above rules, the administrative assistant, subject to the approval of the Executive Committee of the Senate, shall determine the number of faculty representatives to the Senate to which each college is entitled and shall inform the deans.
 Departmental chairpersons shall be eligible for election as faculty Senators.

-4. In the event of changes in the composition of colleges or distribution of faculty across colleges, the Executive Committee of the Senate shall formulate a plan to phase in the adjustments to apportionment of Senators resulting from such changes.
-Such a plan must include the provision that elected Senators shall have the option to complete their term even if the resulting number of total Senators is temporarily greater than forty.
+- In the event of changes in the composition of colleges or distribution of faculty across colleges, the Executive Committee of the Senate shall formulate a plan to phase in the adjustments to apportionment of Senators resulting from such changes.
+Such a plan must include the provision that elected Senators shall have the option to complete their term.

 C. Time and manner of election.